These are common questions and answers for the fiscal year (FY) 2026 Service Area Competition (SAC) funding opportunity.

 -

 Each service area listed in the SAAT has a Service Area Competition ID (SAC ID) number.
-It appears in the righthand column of the table.
+It appears in the lefthand column of the table.
 This number is unique to each announcement and funding opportunity.
 It is not permanently associated with your grant or your service area.

 You must include the SAC ID in the Project Abstract you submit in Grants.gov.
 You must also include it in your application’s Summary Page in the Electronic Handbooks (EHBs).
 We will use this number as the first step in verifying that you have applied for an announced service area.